acostalima/react-native-test-runner/README.md

 - No coverage.
 - Only iOS simulators and Android emulators are supported.
 - JavaScriptCore (JSC) engine only on both Android and iOS.
+- No TypeScript (TS) support.
+- Not yet possible to run tests against native modules.
 ## Usage

 ```